timjonaswechler/rust-docs-mcp-server/README.md

 ## Installation

-This project uses Bun for development, but the built server can run with Node.js.
+This project uses npm for dependency management and TypeScript compilation.

 ```bash
 # Clone the repository